stratacode/system/README.md

 ## coreRuntime

-A standalone set of libraries that implement data binding etc. without dependencies on reflection.
-It's used by the GIT framework and exposed as a source bundle for the JS framework.
+A standalone library implementing data binding and type utilities that do not use reflection.
+Originally split out for the (now retired) gwt integration where reflection is not present.
+It's also used as the source bundle for the JS framework.
+Annotations on classes here determine whether this class is converted to JS or whether a native stub is used to replace the type in the JS version.

 ## fullRuntime

-Depends on coreRuntime and overrides a few classes, replacing the coreRuntime versions with versions that use Java's reflection to find properties.
+Depends on coreRuntime, replacing the main type utilities to provide implementations that use reflection.
+Full runtime should be in the classpath before core runtime so that it's classes are picked up first.

 ## system